PluribusDigital/playbook/branding/guide.md

 ### Usage & Variations

-**Pluribus Digital** is the name by which we officially do business.
+**Pluribus Digital, Inc.** is the name by which we officially do business.
 There are some variations of that which are acceptable, and some that are not.

 _:heavy_check_mark: Acceptable Variations:_

-* Pluribus Digital (normal full name)
+* Pluribus Digital (normal full name without the "inc." formality)
-* Solution Technology Systems, Inc. d.b.a.
-Pluribus Digital (long form official name for some legal contexts)
 * Pluribus (short version for repeated use in a document)
+* Pluribus Digital, Inc. d.b.a.
+Solution Technology Systems, Inc. (long form official name including DBA for some legal contexts - if it is important to tie our identity to work done under our former name)

 _:x: Unacceptable Variations:_